Drug Interactions between grapefruit and Tykerb

-There were no interactions found in our database between grapefruit and Tykerb - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between grapefruit and Tykerb.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 A total of 0 drugs are known to interact with grapefruit.

-- Tykerb is a member of the following drug classes: EGFR inhibitors, HER2 inhibitors.
+- Tykerb is in the following drug classes: EGFR inhibitors, HER2 inhibitors.

 - Tykerb is used to treat the following conditions: